grafana/grafana/docs/sources/features/explore/index.md

 #### Time

 Shows or hides the time column.
-This is the timestamp associated with the log line as reported from the datasource.
+This is the timestamp associated with the log line as reported from the data source.

 #### Unique labels